AtActionPark/PolyrhythmGenerator/README.md

-Test for generating drum polyruthms.
+Test for generating drum polyrhythms.